c-ato/tpam-stuff/Year 2/P&N/Notes/P&N note 5.md

-Nuclear force - acts between hadrons, usually nucleons and binds the nuclei, originates from a leakage of the strong force of the quark gluon field- resulting in short range force. is modeled by pion exchange mesons
+mesons

 Mesons have integer spin and angular momentum is already int so total J is also int so are bosons.